robellorin/bigcommerce-prodsync1/README.md

 Sync Products, Categories, Brands, Images and Variant Options and Variants using Hooks.

+## Features:

+- Program Can Sync Categories Independently by listening category "create" and "update" hooks.
+- Program syncs products to Store B independent of their state or existence in Store B.
+- Product sync happens for all "PRODUCT INFORMATION", Brand, Categories, Images and Variants.
+- Any kind of field update, including variant changes and Adding Image to a product can trigger product sync process.
+  - Deleting an Image does not trigger sync process, because it does not trigger any API webhook.
+  - Deleting a Variant Option triggers sku created webhook.
+But deleting a variant option value does not trigger any API webhook.
+- Depending on Image and variant count, sync process can take upto 15 seconds.
+Without image and variants, it takes around 3 seconds.

 ### Notes:

+- API Server must receive a 200 response within 10 seconds of hook event trigger.
+Therefore, response is sent immediately and process is run afterwards.
 - Product Updated Event: Check productUpdateEvents.md to see which fields trigger "updated" event.
-- Creating and Deleting Images don't trigger "updated" event.
-(According to API Docs)
-  - In reality creating and deleting image triggers this event
+- According to API Docs, Creating and Deleting Images should not trigger "updated" event.
+But in reality, creating an image triggers products/updated event twice (2 times).
+Deleting or updating an image doesn't trigger the event.
-  - Creating image triggers twice.
-  - When event triggered because of image, server doesn't receive 200 response. triggers again and again.
 - Creating Variants don't trigger "updated" event.
+Using sku hooks to listen for variant changes.
 - If you want to trigger an "updated" event, to start the store sync process, just include a field change in listed fields.

 ## 1. Install node modules